wp-plugins/si-contact-form/readme.txt

 = Why is it better to uncheck the 'Comment Form Rearrange' box and move the tag? = Because the XHTML will no longer validate if it is checked.

+= Why do I get "ERROR: Could not read CAPTCHA cookie.
+Make sure you have cookies enabled."? =

+Check your web browser settings and make sure you are not blocking cookies for your blog domain.
+Cookies have to be enabled in your web browser and not blocked for the blog web domain.

+If you get this error, your browser is blocking cookies or you have another plugin that is improperly setting a session cookie before header output (in that case I would like to help you further to determine which one).
+I can tell you that the plugin called "Shopp" is not compatible because it handles sessions differently causing the "ERROR: Could not read CAPTCHA cookie.
+Make sure you have cookies enabled".

 = Is this plugin available in other languages? =